jexxa-projects/Jexxa/tutorials/TimeService/README-FlowOfControl.md

         ///...
 }
 ```

-So this part represents `Driving Adapter` &rarr; `Inbound Port`.
 Now, we know following parts of our application:

 *   Used `driving adapters`: `RESTfulRPCAdapter` and `JMXAdapter`
 *   Used `inbound ports`: `TimeService`